zonradkuse/AdaLesson/2/solution.md

 `Parser/parser.adb`
 Error handling using exceptions is a good way for providing a centralized and clean way of error handling.
 When using simple return statements, it is not clear, which error when has to be handled.
 Exceptions provide a clean centralized solution by attaching error handlers to the procedure where it is raised.
 On the other hand exception handling bloates the code.
 For smaller code fragments and non-production code snippets exceptions are probably over engineered if not really necessary for reasons like failing fast and providing fall back solutions for some computation (e.g. nicely shown in task 3).
-In the case of a parser, exceptions are probably the nicer soltuion.
+In the case of a parser, exceptions are probably the better solution.
 Exceptions should be used when really an error like an invalid character occurs.
-This needs no be handled and if it is not recoverable, the program should fail with some helpful error message.
-Error Handling becomes a central feature of the parser and should therefor not be done using return statements that need further interpretations.
+This needs not be handled and if it is not recoverable, the program should fail with some helpful error message.
+Error Handling becomes a central feature of the parser and should therefore not be done using return statements that need further interpretations.